Durban Poison Pricing Trends

 People familiar with cannabis know Durban Poison, a.k.a.
 Durbs.
 But those unfamiliar with 420-friendly life might ask the question, “Why the hell would I smoke something called poison?”

 In the interest of full disclosure, my attention-deficit disorder makes Durban my favorite strain, so I’m biased.
 Nonetheless, I’m sure one blast of the intoxicating, citrus-y (think: chemical cleaner) aroma up the nostril will coerce any naysayer into submission.

-Assuming its genetics are pure, Durban Poison is one of the very few unadulterated sativas on the market — and the folks at Good Chemistry’s still-new Aurora store assured me that this is, in fact, an original landrace strain.
+Assuming its genetics are pure, Durban Poison is one of the very few unadulterated sativas on the market — and the folks at Good Chemistry’s Aurora store assured me that this is, in fact, an original landrace strain.

 In other words, pure Durban Poison doesn’t have the complicated lineage of cross-breeding that many modern strains have.
 Its prominence in modern cannabis goes back to the ’70s, when legendary cultivator and former High Times columnist Ed Rosenthal was searching for new genetics in South Africa and he procured some local seeds of a fast-flowering landrace.

 You’ll find Durbs on plenty of local shelves, but finding a shop with a cut that produces the long hairs and robust fragrance the strain is known for is not as easy.

 My first trip to Good Chemistry’s Aurora location blasted my mind.
 I was already familiar with their product, but the new store’s modern design, spacious layout and sexy, new branding was a huge step forward from Good Chem’s original East Colfax Avenue location — and $30 for an eighth of flower at a rec store is hard to beat.